 Jesus obviously didn't understand the importance of greetings in our present day cultures.
 How is one ever to gain access into "their world" unless we spend a lot of time greeting and building relationships?
 So, once again we seek to improve (ignore) another outdated command of our Lord and actually spend enormous chunks of time and plan whole evangelistic strategies that never get beyond anything other than "greeting" and nurturing a few relationships.
 We do ladies teas, let's meet the neighbors, go to ball games together, find someone to drink coffee with, etc. While all these may be good activities, the problem is that we seldom move beyond the "greeting stage" to the remaining instructions of Christ as given in Luke 10:1-9.
-We tend to lose focus when we stop and greet folks unless we are in tune with the whole strategic process that Christ was teaching.
 Jesus knows how easily we are distracted, so He warns us upfront to not greet anyone, or do anything else that will distract us from the important mission we are on.

 Jesus instructed his disciples, "SAY 'PEACE to this household' and if a son of peace is there your peace will rest on him..."
 (10:5)

-Modern consensus agrees that 'saying peace to this household' is a waste of time.
+'Say peace to this household'?
+What is that all about?
 The best way to win a community, town, or city is to get out there in vast numbers and knock on as many doors as possible.
 When they open the door, invite them to your church, and maybe even preach the Gospel and let them know this might be the very last chance they will ever have for salvation.
 If they refuse, leave them a Gospel tract, and a bunch of literature from your church and be sure to pray for them before leaving.

 Jesus instructed his disciples, "REMAIN IN THE SAME HOUSE, eating and drinking what they offer..."
 (10:7)